Part 2 of the HashMap lab

 There you will see the .project file still says COMP55HashMapsLab

-instead of hashmaps-lab-onzfonz
+instead of hashmaps-lab-onzfonz.

 This will also be your first experience using github actions.